8 of our favourite spots for a colourful, fragrant curry in Dublin's fair city.

 Drumcondra

-Famed for having the best spice bag in Dublin, San Sab are a lot more than this takeaway staple.
-The neighbourhood spot is always bustling with people chowing down on dumplings, bao buns and pretty much anything else that's dip-able into their famous spicy ginger sauce.
+Famed for having the best spice bag in Dublin, San Sab offer a lot more than this takeaway staple.
+The neighbourhood spot is always bustling with people chowing down on dumplings, bao buns and pretty much anything else that’s dip-able into their famous spicy ginger sauce.
 Browse their menu in more detail right here.

 Nightmarket